syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/OverView.md

 # SfDataGrid

-The data grid control is available in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
+The data grid control is available in Xamarin.Forms, Xamarin.Android, Xamarin.iOS and Xamarin.macOS.
 It creates entirely customizable features to display and manipulate a large amounts of data in a tabular view.
-The following table lists the key features of the data grid in Xamarin.Forms, Xamarin.Android and Xamarin.iOS:
+The following table lists the key features of the data grid in Xamarin.Forms, Xamarin.Android, Xamarin.iOS and Xamarin.macOS:

 I> Xamarin.Forms is unique by offering a single language(C#) and runtime that works across all the three mobile platforms of iOS, Android, and UWP.
 So, the data grid for Xamarin.Forms works in all the three platforms.